Royal Military College of Canada

-The Royal Military College(s) of Canada (Collège militaire royal du Canada), abbreviated in English as RMC and in French as CMR, is a military academy and, since 1959, a degree-granting university of the Canadian Armed Forces.
+The Royal Military College of Canada (Collège militaire royal du Canada), abbreviated in English as RMC and in French as CMR, is a military academy and, since 1959, a degree-granting university of the Canadian Armed Forces.
 It was established in 1874 and conducted its first classes on June 1, 1876.
-Presently, it is the only federal institution in Canada with degree-granting powers; the Government of Ontario empowered RMC to confer degrees in the arts, science, and engineering through The Royal Military College of Canada Degrees Act, 1959.
-Programs are offered at the undergraduate and graduate levels, both on campus as well as through the college's distance learning programme via the Division of Continuing Studies.
+Programs are offered at the undergraduate and graduate levels, both on campus as well as through the college's distance learning program via the Division of Continuing Studies.

 Located on Point Frederick, a 41 ha peninsula in Kingston, Ontario, the college is a mix of historic buildings and more modern academic, athletic, and dormitory facilities.
 RMC officer cadets are trained in what are known as the "four pillars": academics, officership, athletics, and bilingualism.

-Mission statement
+Purpose

 The Royal Military College of Canada prepares officer cadets for a long career in the profession of arms and continues the development of other Canadian Armed Forces members and civilians with an interest in defence issues.
 RMC provides programs and courses of higher education and professional development to meet the needs of the Canadian Armed Forces and the Department of National Defence.